AakashN2k03/JWT-Authentication/JWT.md

 - Google Drive
 - Google Docs

-- without logging in again for each service.
--That’s SSO in action! ✅
+ without logging in again for each service. - > That’s SSO in action! ✅

 ## ⚠️ Security Notes